 Your child's nurse or doctor will help you decide if this is an appropriate treatment for your child.
-More information on desmopressin is available on the Bladder & Bowel UK website in the leaflet 'All About Desmopressin for Parents and Carers' available at https://www.bbuk.org.uk/wp-content/uploads/2019/09/Desmopressin-information-for-parents-and-carers.pdf
+More information on desmopressin is available on the Bladder & Bowel UK website.

 Enuresis alarms are designed to make a noise as soon as your child starts to wet.
-They are appropriate for many children, including for those with learning disability.
+They are appropriate for many children, including for those with a learning disability.
 There are two types of alarm.
 One has a sound box that sits near the bed and a mat that goes under the bottom sheet.
 It is called a bed-mat alarm.
 The other type of alarm, a body-worn alarm, clips onto your child's pyjamas and underwear.
 The nurse will help you decide if an alarm is right for your child and, if so, which type of alarm would be best for them.